 Language Interpretation

-Language understanding enables AI to communicate on human terms.
-It can analyze text, understand questions, and even generate meaningful replies.
+Language understanding helps AI to communicate like humans.
+It analyzes text and other content, understands questions, and generates replies.
 Natural language understanding (NLU) lets AI grasp context, detect emotions, and translate intent — not just words.
 This component is the reason you can ask a chatbot for help and get a helpful answer in plain English.

-Each of these components plays a unique role, but together, they make AI apps more than just tools — they make them adaptable, intelligent partners in solving real-world problems.
+Each of these components plays an important part, but together, they make AI apps more than just tools — they make them adaptable, intelligent partners in solving real-world problems.

 Different Elements of AI